Administration of Student Conduct

 All students enrolled at the University.

-- “Conduct Officer” is the University official or designee who reviews a wide range of reported misconduct, may resolve misconduct cases, or may refer them to another University official for adjudication.
+- “Conduct Officer” is the University official or designee approved by the President who reviews a wide range of reported misconduct, may resolve misconduct cases or may refer them to the Hearing Board for adjudication.
+The Senior Executive Director of Academic Affairs and Student Services or approved designee serves as the Conduct Officer.

 D. Body of the Policy